CosmiQuantum/MEMS_docs/LOUD_hardware/MEMS_box.md

 ----

 Next, we screw the bottom layer of translation plates and focuser mount into the breadboard as shown here.
 It's difficult to see from this angle, but the focuser mount screw holes are positioned in the back corner of the breadboard.
-The translation plates can either be mounted using either the dead-reckoning screw holes, or the translation slots.
+The translation plates can be mounted using either the dead-reckoning screw holes, or the translation slots.
 In the past, the dead-reckoning screw holes worked fine with the refractive setup (which is what we're currently using in LOUD with the silicon qubit).
 Note that some of the screw holes lie underneath the next level of translation plates.
-These locations will require the use of countersunk screws.
+These locations will require countersunk screws.

 | Location | Screws | Count | Countersunk? |
 | -------- | ------- | ------- | ------- |